 -improving communication, sharing and openness

 -how to fight fair, reduce conflict and increase the ability to address issues effectively

 -being able to be responsive, rather than reactive.

 -being able to hear each other and feel heard

 -improve intimacy and bonding

--and while the goal many times in couples therapy is to help the couple stay together, in some cases, couples therapy helps couples to separate in a way that honors their relationship and minimizes harm.
+-and while the goal many times in relationship therapy is to help the partners stay together, in some cases, relationship therapy helps partners to separate in a way that honors their relationship and minimizes harm.

 Whether in couples counseling we work on resolving the issues that are hurting you and your relationship, so you can stay together or you decide it is best to separate, it can be helpful to have an understanding, compassionate professional to help you sort these issues out together.
 I believe that ending a relationship does not often resolve the deep and painful issues that impact individuals and drive couples apart.
-For this reason, I think investing in these issues in an attempt to heal the self and the relationship, make couples counseling and marital therapy, a vital and worthwhile process for couples to invest in to repair and strengthen their relationship and in some cases, end the relationship or marriage in a way that help both to grow.
+For this reason, I think investing in these issues in an attempt to heal the self and the relationship, makes this type of therapy a vital and worthwhile process for relationships to invest in to repair and strengthen their relationship and in some cases, end the relationship or marriage in a way that help both grow for the next relationship.